Things to Know Before You Visit Madagascar

 Deforestation is a Huge Issue, But You Can Help

-So, one of the best ways to help Madagsacr is to visit.
-Bringing in valuable tourism money helps to preserve natural areas and forests for future generations.
+One of the best ways to help Madagsacar is to visit the country and bring in valuable tourism money helps to preserve natural areas and forests for future generations.

 Change Your Money Before You Leave

 The Ariary is a closed currency so you’ll need to change it before you leave the country.
-They also do not accept Ariary once you’re through customs when leaving the airport.
+They also do not accept Ariary once you’re through customs when leaving the airport in Antananarivo.

 The airport is relatively new and there’s a small shop selling drinks/snacks in the departure lounge, but it only accepts Euros and USD.
 They are in the process of opening up a bigger shop and restaurant, but they were still closed as of November 2022.